 What Materials Can Be RF Welded?

 All thermoplastic materials that contain polarized molecules.
 Polyvinylchloride (PVC) and polyurethanes (PU) are the most common thermoplastics to be welded by the RF process.
 No matter the thickness, color, pattern, coated vs. noncoated it can be welded with RF technology.
-Materials that can be RF welded include:
+Can your material be RF welded?
+Look at our RF Weldability Chart.

 Radio Frequency welding is used in multiple industries that create straight and unique shaped products.
 From consistent straight welds like tarpaulins, high speed rolling doors, and billboards to unique shapes such as oil booms, tent peaks, water tanks, and more.
 Many companies require multiple technologies for different seams in their process.